 When the itch for adventure calls, set out for an afternoon family hike to the Maribel Caves!
-Not only are they a geological wonder, but they cleverly offer a unique lesson in Wisconsin’s rich history!
+They are a geological wonder and cleverly offer a unique lesson in Wisconsin’s rich history!

-In total, for the park itself, seven caves were discovered including Coopers Cave, Staircase Cave, Pancake Cave, Spring Cave, Maribel New Hope Cave, the Tartarus Cave System and the Cave of Treasures.
-Each cave boasts its own unique features and also exhibits individual complexities.
+Seven caves were discovered for the park, including Coopers Cave, Staircase Cave, Pancake Cave, Spring Cave, Maribel New Hope Cave, the Tartarus Cave System, and the Cave of Treasures.
+Each cave has unique features and individual complexities.
 While some are inaccessible to explore, others offer up an intriguing adventure for families.

 Caves and crevices that are open and accessible when the park is open:

 - Pancake Cave

 Caves open only for set tours:

 - Tartarus Cave System